 The former passenger liner was modified to contain three fully-equipped operating rooms, a hospital ward, a dental clinic, a laboratory, an X-ray unit, three cargo holds and accommodation for 420 crew.
 She carried a fleet of over 20 vehicles for onshore work.

-Between 1978 and 2007, the Anastasis performed more than 1 million services, at a total value today of over £183 million with an estimated 1.2 million people as direct beneficiaries.
+Between 1978 and 2007, the Anastasis performed more than 1 million services, at a total value of over NZ$353 million, with an estimated 1.2 million people directly benefitting from services provided.

-- Performed more than 18,800 surgeries such as cleft lip and palate repair, cataract removal, straightening of crossed-eyes, orthopaedic and facial reconstruction.
+- Performed more than 18,800 surgeries such as cleft lip and palate repair, cataract removal, women’s health surgeries, straightening of crossed eyes, orthopaedic, burns and facial reconstruction.

 - Treated more than 88,600 people in village medical clinics.